katerinavlkova/english-for-designers/02-first-impressions/index.md

 ![Untitled design](https://github.com/user-attachments/assets/25be70d3-1abd-47a2-9ae6-510945a86bb5)

-Karpuchina Gallery is a small Prague gallery focused on new artists.
-I designed a mobile app to make its art more accessible.
-The app lets users browse artworks, view past exhibitions, and check the event calendar.
+The goal of this project was to create a mobile app for Karpuchina Gallery, a small Prague gallery focused on emerging artists, to make its art more accessible.
+The app allows users to browse artworks, explore past exhibitions, and check the event calendar.

-The design is simple, modern, and easy to use, matching the gallery’s unique style.

-This project helped more people connect with the gallery and its art in a new way.
+With a simple, modern design that aligns with the gallery’s unique style, the app helps expand the gallery’s reach and provides a new way for people to engage with the art.

 [View project](linkcomingnextsemester)